Facebook iconHow To Use Shopify CLI for Themes (A Step-by-Step Guide)

 How To Use Shopify CLI for Themes (A Step-by-Step Guide) Hero

-1. When multiple developers need to collaborate on a single theme, they must each create separate theme copies.
+1. I’ve also seen collaboration become tricky when multiple developers work on the same Shopify theme.
 This is necessary because simultaneous work on the same theme can lead to code conflicts, where one developer's changes might accidentally override another's modifications.

-Without a proper version control system, tracking changes across theme files becomes challenging.
-This is where Shopify CLI comes in handy - it's a command line interface that allows you to work on themes locally, preview changes, and deploy updates through your terminal.
+This is where Shopify CLI becomes genuinely useful.
+I use it to pull themes locally, preview changes in real time, and push updates through the terminal instead of editing directly on the live store.
 By developing locally, you can integrate your theme files with GitHub, providing robust version control and eliminating issues with code conflicts and change tracking.

-Here is a step-by-step guide for working on themes locally using a Shopify CLI,
+Below is a step-by-step walkthrough I follow when working on Shopify themes locally using Shopify CLI.

 1. Pre-requisites